Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 > Note, you need a large RF to get and process information in global scale to make sense. (human cannot know shape / depth from very local fragments.  )

-Single image depth map and semantic segmentation.
+Eigen et al., "Depth map prediction from a single image using a multi-scale deep network."
+NIPS 2014.

+Wang et al., "Towards unified depth and semantic prediction from a single image."
+CVPR 2015

-* Reasoning about depth and semantics boundary seems to help each other.
+* Reasoning about depth and semantics boundary seems to help each other. (esp. in single image)

+Chakrabarti et al., "Depth from a Single Image by Harmonizing Overcomplete Local Network Predictions."
+NIPS 2016

-## Depth Dataset
+## Collect Depth Dataset

 Collecting ground truth is hard which is also challenging.

 * All data type is kind of **biased towards some scenario**
   * Kinect works for indoor
   * LADAR works for outdoor, where car can drive.

 * Human cannot label precise depth!
 So MTurk doesn't annotate everything.
   * but human can estimate **relative depth and surface normal**.
   * These feedback easily generated by human can be used to train a model.